COVID-19 VACCINE INFORMATION

 COVID-19 vaccines will be free.
 It will be available to everyone at no cost, whether or not you have health insurance.

-Vaccines will eventually be available from many providers.
-Vaccines will be available first in hospitals, local health departments and long-term care facilities, and then in a variety of settings like clinics, pharmacies, and vaccination events in prioritized settings and in the community.
+Vaccines are available from many providers.
+Vaccines were first available in hospitals, local health departments, and long-term care facilities, and then in a variety of settings like clinics, pharmacies, and vaccination events in prioritized settings and in the community.
 Find out where you can get one at https://covid19.ncdhhs.gov/vaccines.

 Protection takes time.
 It typically takes two weeks after you receive your vaccine (one dose of J&J/Janssen or both doses of Pfizer or Moderna) for your body to build immunity against the COVID-19 virus.
 Until you are fully vaccinated, be sure to keep taking all prevention steps to slow the spread of COVID-19.

 But we’re not there quite yet.
 We know that COVID-19 vaccines are effective at preventing COVID-19 disease and especially severe illness and death.
 We’re still learning how effective the vaccines are against newer variants of the virus and how well the vaccines work to keep people from spreading the disease to others.
-For now, everyone–including those who are fully vaccinated–should continue to take steps to protect yourself and others in many situations.
-Continue to avoid crowds and poorly ventilated spaces, wear a mask in public places, and stay 6 feet apart from others.
+People who are not yet vaccinated should continue to avoid crowds and poorly ventilated spaces, wear a mask in public places, and stay 6 feet apart from others.
 Delay travel if possible.
 Watch for symptoms of COVID-19 and get tested and stay home if you have any symptoms.

 VACCINATION AVAILABILITY IN NORTH CAROLINA